andrewburger/andrewburger.github.io/_posts/2019-02-10-github-private-repos-free.md

 You can find out more about these changes on the blog [here](https://github.blog/2019-01-07-new-year-new-github).

-[^fn-world_wonders]: Not all code can be open source, despite how great benefit it has for everyone.
+[^fn-open_source]: Not all code can be open source, despite how great benefit it has for everyone.
 Certain situations just don't fit that model.